SunnyDevendranadh/websearch-aii-agent/README.md

    - Better insights on emerging trends and recent developments

 4. **Extension**: The system uses a modular design that can be extended to other search providers beyond Brave Search.

+## Report Formatting

+The CLI generates beautifully formatted reports that are ready for professional use:

+1. **Consistent Structure**:

+   - Clear hierarchical organization with properly nested sections and subsections
+   - Table of contents with clickable links to each major section
+   - Executive summary at the beginning and strategic recommendations at the end

+2. **Professional Styling**:

+   - Properly formatted headings with hierarchical numbering (H1, H2, H3)
+   - Consistent font styling and spacing throughout the document
+   - Clean tables with proper alignment and borders for data presentation
+   - Bulleted and numbered lists for easy readability

+3. **Visual Elements**:

+   - Automatic inclusion of relevant charts and graphs when data is present
+   - Proper code block formatting for technical sections
+   - Block quotes to highlight important findings or quotes
+   - Horizontal rules to separate major sections

+4. **Export Options**:

+   - Generated in markdown format for maximum compatibility
+   - Can be easily converted to PDF or HTML using included utility scripts
+   - Print-friendly layout that preserves formatting when printed

+5. **Customization**:
+   - Template system allows for company branding and custom styling
+   - Configurable heading styles and document structure
+   - Optional inclusion of date, author, and company information

 ## Contributing